 Ingredients

-- 3 heads of cabbage
+- 3 heads cabbage

-- Salt - 2-3 tablespoons
+- 2-3 tablespoons salt

 Instructions